rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### ClearGame
 Represents the clear game message from the server to the client.
+Example:
 ```
 ClearGame {}
 ```
 ### EndGameRes
 The message which is sent to all clients when a game ends.
+Example:
 ```
 EndGameRes {
   "game":s"4054",